AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-bundle-payload-1-intro.md

 None.

 #### Boundaries and relationships
-This profile ([ADHA Payload Bundle](StructureDefinition-dh-bundle-payload-1.html)) is a specialised use case profile of an [ADHA Core Bundle](StructureDefinition-dh-bundle-core-1.html).
+This profile is not referenced by another profile in this implementation guide.